US tells European companies they face sanctions risk on Nord Stream 2 pipeline

 Gazprom halted Nord Stream 2 construction for a year after US sanctions in December 2019.
 But work has resumed as Gazprom hopes to complete the Nord Stream 2 pipeline under the Baltic Sea to double the existing line’s capacity.
 The project is 90% completed with only a 62-mile (100-km) stretch in deep waters off Denmark left to complete.

-Gazprom's Western partners in the project are Germany's Uniper, BASF's Wintershall Dea, Anglo-Dutch oil major Shell, Austria's OMV and Engie.
+Half of the funding of Nord Stream 2 is provided by Germany’s Uniper, BASF’s Wintershall, Anglo-Dutch oil major Shell, Austria’s and Engie.

 A US based industry source who has seen the State Department communications said European companies, including German ones, received the inquiries from the Trump administration over the past several months, dating back to October, about their activities relating to Nord Stream 2.